Transition metal: Definition and classification

 The group 12 elements zinc, cadmium, and mercury are sometimes excluded from the transition metals.
 This is because they have the electronic configuration [ ]d10s2, where the d shell is complete, and they still have a complete d shell in all their known oxidation states.
 The group 12 elements Zn, Cd and Hg may therefore, under certain criteria, be classed as post-transition metals in this case.
 However, it is often convenient to include these elements in a discussion of the transition elements.
 For example, when discussing the crystal field stabilization energy of first-row transition elements, it is convenient to also include the elements calcium and zinc, as both Ca^{2+} and Zn^{2+} have a value of zero, against which the value for other transition metal ions may be compared.
 Another example occurs in the Irving–Williams series of stability constants of complexes.
 Moreover, Zn, Cd, and Hg can use their d orbitals for bonding even though they are not known in oxidation states that would formally require breaking open the d-subshell, which sets them apart from the p-block elements.

-The recent (though disputed and so far not reproduced independently) synthesis of mercury(IV) fluoride (HgF_{4}) has been taken by some to reinforce the view that the group 12 elements should be considered transition metals, but some authors still consider this compound to be exceptional.
-Copernicium is expected to be able to use its d electrons for chemistry as its 6d subshell is destabilised by strong relativistic effects due to its very high atomic number, and as such is expected to have transition-metal-like behaviour when it shows higher oxidation states than +2 (which are not definitely known for the lighter group 12 elements).
+The 2007 (though disputed and so far not reproduced independently) synthesis of mercury(IV) fluoride (HgF_{4}) has been taken by some to reinforce the view that the group 12 elements should be considered transition metals, but some authors still consider this compound to be exceptional.
+Copernicium is expected to be able to use its d electrons for chemistry as its 6d subshell is destabilised by strong relativistic effects due to its very high atomic number, and as such is expected to have transition-metal-like behaviour and show higher oxidation states than +2 (which are not definitely known for the lighter group 12 elements).
+Even in bare dications, Cn2+ is predicted to be 6d87s2, unlike Hg2+ which is 5d106s0.

 Although meitnerium, darmstadtium, and roentgenium are within the d-block and are expected to behave as transition metals analogous to their lighter congeners iridium, platinum, and gold, this has not yet been experimentally confirmed.
 Whether copernicium behaves more like mercury or has properties more similar to those of the noble gas radon is not clear.

-Early transition metals are on the left side of the periodic table from group 3 to group 7.
-Late transition metals are on the right side of the d-block, from group 8 to 11 (and 12 if it is counted as transition metals).
+Relative inertness of Cn would come from the relativistically expanded 7s–7p1/2 energy gap, which is already adumbrated in the 6s–6p1/2 gap for Hg, weakening metallic bonding and causing its well-known low melting and boiling points.